mattboentoro/ThisOrThatDocumentation/README.md

   <img src="https://github.com/mattboentoro/ThisOrThatDocumentation/blob/main/pictures/editRoom.png" alt="GetPlayers Diagram"/>
 </p>

 This API sets the content of the `roomId` to be `players`.
 Essentially, all the logic of setting `DELETED` status is handled in the front-end.
-The back-end will loop through the changes, and make the change according to the `changes` from the request.
+The backend will first check if the `currentlyObtainedVersion` is equal to the version of the room id.
+If it is not the same, then the request is denied, and we prompt the user to refresh the page to get latest room version.
+If the `currentlyObtainedVersion` is equal, the back-end will then loop through the changes, and make the change according to the `changes` from the request.

 ```vbnet
 REQUEST: